icpc/ccs-specs/Contest_Package.md

 having the `width` property set to  `<W>` and the `height` property set to `<H>`.
 Every other tag is interpreted as the file reference object having the value in its `tag` property array.

-#### Hrefs

-It is not required that a URL specified in an href is always valid.
-Specifically, in many cases the contest is running in a local network that is taken down after the contest, and in this case the URL would definitely not still be working.
-To keep the archiving process as simple as possible, stale URLs do not have to be removed from the data.
-That is, if a file referenced by the `filename` property as described above is present, then that should be used and the original URL in `href` ignored.
-If no such file exists, then the original URL must be valid and should be used to retrieve the file.
-This option could be used to create a "shallow package", when the size of the package matters.

 ### Multiple systems